How long does it take to change someone’s mind?

 Was it one minute, the time it took for me to hear about the show and leap into action?

-Or was it actually much longer, going way back to 2001 when I first had my ‘Bruce Conversion’ listening to Nebraska on a battered old tape Walkman while riding the rails across the US?
+Or was it actually much longer, going way back to 2001 when I first experienced my ‘Bruce Conversion’ listening to Nebraska on a battered old cassette Walkman while riding the rails across the US?

-(Truth is, Bruce is such a trooper he’s been doing the connecting part since around 1970, long before I was even born.
+(Truth is, Bruce is such a trooper he’s been doing the connecting part since the late sixties, long before I was even born.

 Now that’s dedicated salesmanship!)

-The reason people are able to sell highly-priced products like holidays, conference packages and cars to folks who aren’t zillionaires and still count their own money is this:
+The reason people are able to sell highly-priced products like holidays, conference packages and cars to ordinary folks who aren’t zillionaires and still have to count their own money is this:

 Because the marketing for those high-ticket items addresses the Change Gap before selling takes place.